 - Conducting or arranging for an investigation of the alleged prohibited conduct.

-- The Title IX Coordinator is responsible for maintaining records relating to Title IX reports, investigations and resolutions.
+- Maintaining records relating to Title IX reports, investigations, and resolutions.

 Reporting Options